MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

    git remote set-url origin https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton.git
    ```

-   Note: To find this new URL, navigate to the [SEFSC-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/) repo in a web browser and click on the green "< > Code" button.
+   Note: To find this new URL, navigate to the [SEFSC-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"} repo in a web browser and click on the green "< > Code" button.

 4. Make sure you're on your *local* **gh-pages** branch and then pull the contents of the **gh-pages** branch of *SEFSC-documentation-jekyll-skeleton* repo